aiswrya92/sqlalchemy-python/README.md

 <h2> Context: </h2>

 Various other libraries are similar to SQLAlchemy.
-Python has various other ORM libraries which are alternatives to SQLAlchemy.
-Some other libraries include SQLObject, Storm, Django ORM, peewee and PonyORM.
+Python has other ORM libraries which are alternatives to SQLAlchemy.
+Some of these include SQLObject, Storm, Django ORM, peewee and PonyORM.

 <b>SQLObject</b> presents some advantages like how it has adopted the ActiveRecord pattern and it has a relatively small codebase.
 However, this library also follows Java’s ‘camelCase’ style to name objects and it does not support database sessions to isolate units of work.